Set-Valued Rigid Body Dynamics for Simultaneous, Inelastic, Frictional Impacts: Simultaneous Impact Model

-As post-impact velocity is sensitive to the ordering of individual impact resolutions, a model that captures all reasonable post-impact velocities is a useful tool for formal analysis of such behaviors.
-We will construct such a model by using as relaxed notion of impact resolutions as possible.
+We have previously demonstrated that some simultaneous impact models are sensitive to impulse ordering.
+As predicting this ordering demands precise knowledge of initial conditions and material properties beyond the fidelity of robotic sensors and simplified rigid-body models, we instead seek to predict the set of outcomes that result from arbitrary impulse orders.

+The foundational concept of this model is that while Routh's method models impacts as instantaneous \citep{Routh91}, the variable of integration $s$ provides a natural way to specify the relative rates of impulse accural between concurrent impacts.
 A similar model, without theoretical results or a detailed understanding, was proposed by \citet{Posa16} where it proved useful for stability analysis of robots undergoing simultaneous impact.
-We consider a formulation in which at any given instant during the resolution process, the impacts are allowed to concurrently resolve at \textit{any} relative rate: \begin{enumerate} \item Monotonically increase the normal impulse on each non-separating contact $i$ at rate $\NormalForce[i] \geq 0 $ such that
+We consider the following extension to Routh's method which at any given instant during the resolution process, the impacts are allowed to concurrently resolve at \textit{any} relative rate: \begin{enumerate} \item Increase $\NormalImpulse[i]$ on each non-separating $(\Jn[i]\Velocity \leq 0)$ active contact $i \in \ContactSet_A(\Configuration)$ at rate $\NormalForce[i] \geq 0 $ such that \item Increment each tangential impulse with slope $\FrictionForce[i]$ satisfying Coulomb friction \eqref{eq:CoulombForce} at $\bar{\Velocity}=\Velocity + \Mass^{-1}\J^T\Impulse$. \item Terminate when all $\Jn[i]\bar{\Velocity}\geq 0$, i.e. $\bar \Velocity \not \in \ActiveSet(\Configuration)$. $\Velocity^+ = \bar \Velocity$. \end{enumerate} We can understand the constraint (\ref{eq:convexforcecombination}) on $\Force$ as choosing a net force that comes from a convex combination of the forces that Routh's method might select for any of the individual contacts $i \in \ContactSet_A(\Configuration)$.
+In particular, we note that step \ref{step:MultiContactRouthSelection} restricts the normal forces to be dissipative, i.e.